adobe/aem-core-cif-components/react-components/README.md

 # CIF Core Components - React Components

 The React Components project is the code base for all the CIF Core Components built using [React](https://reactjs.org/).
-The following components are part of this project:
+The following components are exposed by this library:

--   Minicart
--   Checkout
--   Sign In
--   My Account
--   Password recovery (Forgot Password)
+## Components related to the shopping cart

+### Cart

+An implementation of the "minicart" component, complete with checkout experience.

+### CartProvider

+A context provider for a cart component which provides state management for cart operations

+### CartInitializer

+A component which provides cart operations such as "Add to cart" and "Remove from cart"

+### CheckoutProvider

+A context provider for a cart component which provides state management for checkout operations

+## Components related to user authentication / account management

+### AuthBar

+The account management components - Sign In, Forgot Password and My Account, all wrapped into one component

+### UserContextProvider

+A context provider for user operations - sign in / sign-out, create user

+## CommerceApp

+A convenience wrapper for React components, encapsulating all the required contexts to run the app

 ## Building the project